JiaoXianjun/multi-rtl-sdr-calibration/README.md

 in two shells respectively.

-Then run matlab script: multi_rtl_sdr_diversity_scanner.m to see how to use two dongles to scan a band simultaneously.
+Then run matlab script: multi_rtl_sdr_split_scanner.m/multi_rtl_sdr_diversity_scanner.m to see how to use two dongles to scan a band simultaneously.

+(See README_for_scanner.txt for detail of this "side product" -- scanner.)

 If you only have one dongle, don't forget to change num_dongle from 2 to 1 in multi_rtl_sdr_diversity_scanner.m.